Minigrim0/LombricABrac/Server/README.md

     ./init_db
 ```

-With some random useless data in it :
+With some random use(ful)less data in it :
 ```
     make init_db
     ./init_db true